shreyas023/Gen-AI/README.md

-# Steps to set this repository
+# Steps to set up this repository

 1. Run a command `git clone https://github.com/shreyas023/Gen-AI.git` on your terminal
 2. Run `cd Gen-AI`